Roasted Butternut Squash Risotto

 • For the seasonings and herbs, you’ll need garlic powder, basil flakes, black pepper, ground thyme, Himalayan salt, ground ginger, and ground turmeric.

-• You’ll need organic butternut squash, ground nutmeg, garlic powder, and Himalayan Salt for the roasted butternut squash.
+• You’ll need organic butternut squash, ground nutmeg, garlic powder, and sea salt for the roasted butternut squash.
 The small amount of nutmeg brightens the squash and brings out its sweetness even more.
 You can either purchase pre-cut butternut squash, or you can purchase a whole one.

 butternut squash risotto ingredients